-Clinical cancer research : an official journal of the American Association for Cancer Research, 4 1 2025 Prognosis and biological characteristics of ER-low metastatic breast cancer: results from a multicenter cohort and the TONIC trial.
+Clinical cancer research : an official journal of the American Association for Cancer Research, Volume 31, Issue 24, 1 1 2025, Pages 5306-5316 Prognosis and Biological Characteristics of ER-Low Metastatic Breast Cancer: Results from a Multicenter Cohort and the TONIC Trial.
 Miglietta F, De Graaf M, Vernieri C, Piacentini F, Cacciatore M, Botticelli A, Vingiani A, Fotia G, Nicolè L, Griguolo G, Giarratano T, Massa D, Pellegrini V, Schiavi F, Porra F, Fassan M, Pruneri G, Dei Tos AP, Guarneri V, Kok M, Dieci MV

 Purpose

-To assess prognosis of ER-low expression and its dynamics in HER2- metastatic breast cancer (BC) and to compare sensitivity to nivolumab between ER-low and triple-negative (TN) BC.
+The purpose of this study was to assess prognosis of estrogen receptor (ER)-low expression and its dynamics in HER2- metastatic breast cancer and to compare sensitivity to nivolumab between ER-low and triple-negative breast cancer (TNBC).

 Experimental design

-Two cohorts were analyzed: a multicenter cohort of 982 patients with HER2- metastatic BC, and one prospective cohort of 110 patients with ER<10%/HER2- metastatic BC enrolled in the TONIC trial (testing nivolumab).
-Endpoints were: overall survival (OS) and post-relapse survival (PRS) in the retrospective cohort; progression-free survival (PFS), OS, and clinical benefit rate (CBR) in the TONIC trial.
+Two cohorts were analyzed: a multicenter cohort of 982 patients with HER2- metastatic breast cancer and one prospective cohort of 110 patients with ER <10%/HER2- metastatic breast cancer enrolled in the TONIC trial (testing nivolumab).
+Endpoints were overall survival (OS) and post-relapse survival (PRS) in the retrospective cohort and progression-free survival, OS, and clinical benefit rate in the TONIC trial.

 Results

-We provided evidence of the prognostic role of ER-low expression and its dynamics in patients with HER2- metastatic BC.
-We offered insights into sensitivity to antiPD1 in metastatic BC, showing that patients with ER-low BC have comparable likelihood of responding to nivolumab as those with TNBC.
+We provided evidence of the prognostic role of ER-low expression and its dynamics in patients with HER2- metastatic breast cancer.
+We offered insights into sensitivity to anti-PD1 in metastatic breast cancer, showing that patients with ER-low breast cancer have comparable likelihood of responding to nivolumab as those with TNBC.